Assistant Professor, Learning Sciences

 BiographyJolie Matthews joined the Learning Sciences program at the School of Education and Social Policy in 2014.
 Her research examines informal learning and evolving behavior norms in online spaces through the lens of how social media practices and digital technologies are changing the way we acquire and disseminate knowledge.
-She currently focuses on popular culture's links to the humanities and arts, particularly around history, creativity, digital repositories, and audience's understanding of/interaction with artists, visual culture, literature, and the media generally.
-Some of her interests and projects include social media production/consumption practices in different platforms (YouTube versus Tumblr versus Pinterest or a discussion forum), the historical consciousness of fans of historical and pseudo-historical media (television shows, novels, films, etc.), the distribution of art in digital spaces, and the changing dynamics among authors/readers/reviewers in social media spaces, along with historical comparisons of writing and reading today versus in earlier eras, particularly around serial publications and professional versus non-professional reviewers.
+Some of her interests and projects include social media production/consumption practices across different platforms (YouTube versus Tumblr versus Pinterest or a discussion forum), source and evidence credibility evaluations in digital spaces, bias and "reading" content, the relationship between popular culture, inquiry, and disciplinary learning, the historical consciousness of fans of historical and pseudo-historical media (television shows, novels, films, etc.), and the changing dynamics among audiences/creators/consumers/producers/professionals/non-professionals in social media spaces.

 At Stanford University, she was a research assistant with the Stanford University YouthLab, the Joint Media Engagement Group, and the Wallenberg Media Places Grant for Digital Humanities.
 She has also been a research intern for the Social Media Collective at Microsoft Research New England in Cambridge, Massachusetts.

 |2006||BA, Concentration in Ancient, Medieval and Renaissance Studies||New York University|

 Selected PublicationsMatthews, J. (Working Paper/In Press/Under Review).
 Someone else' s bias: Divisive perspectives in the sense-making practices of an informal, online community .